A variational approximate posterior for the deep Wishart process: Methods

-To define the Generalised Singular Wishart distribution, we first need to generalise the Wishart construction to potentially singular matrices (i.e.\ those for which $\nu < P$).
+To define the Generalised Singular Wishart distribution, we first need to generalise the Bartlett construction to potentially singular matrices (i.e.\ those for which $\nu < P$).
 Remembering that $\Z = \A \A^T$, in the singular case $\A$ is given by